 If you are on the look out for places to try Valencia rice dishes, it is best to look for places serving traditional and local cuisine (see our Valencia Restaurants Listings).
 One of the most interesting Valencia classic rice dishes is 'arroz negro' - a dish using squid ink to flavour and colour the rice so that the rice is black.

 Valencia's all-time most famous of the 'arroces' is paella.
-Paella is said to have been invented in Valencia and the people of the city are very proud of its heritage.
+Paella is said to have been invented in Valencia and the people of the city are proud of its heritage.
 Ernest Hemingway famously tried has first paella in Valencia at a restaurant called La Pepica.
 It is still possible to visit this legendary restaurant, that is located on the promenade of Valencia beach.
 Along this stretch of promenade is where you can get some of the best paella in Valencia- there is a whole row or seafood restaurants here specialising in local Valencia dishes.

 It is interesting to note that the most traditional Valencia paella does not contain seafood - it contains chicken, rabbit and snails.